- 7–9 jun 2019, Main Stage.

 Included in the large festival pass: Grand Finale with Hofesh Shechter Company, Sacre with GöteborgsOperans Danskomani and the concert with Ólafur Arnalds.

 Small festival pass, SEK 500

-With the small festival pass you choose from 2 of the 3 productions you want to see.
+With the small festival pass you choose 2 from the 3 main stage productions (see above).

-A delightful mix of absurd humour and painful sincerity is Norwegian choreographer Jo Strømgren’s calling-card.
-One moment he has us cringing and barely daring to peer between our fingers, the next we are roaring with laughter.
-He creates ”The Ministry of Unresolved Feelings” for GöteborgsOperans Danskompani, which is aimed at a teenage and young adult audience.
-The creation is a part of GöteborgsOperan Skapa Dance, GöteborgsOperans Danskompani's creative activities for participation and learning.
+Norwegian choreographer Jo Strømgren’s calling-card is a delightful mix of absurd humour and painful sincerity.
+One moment you will be cringing, barely daring to peer between your fingers, and the next you’ll be roaring with laughter.
+He has created ”The Ministry of Unresolved Feelings” for GöteborgsOperans Danskompani, which is aimed at a teenage and young adult audience.
+The creation is a part of Skapa Dance, GöteborgsOperans Danskompani's creative activities for participation and learning.

 Jo Strømgren has previously created Herzschmerz (2009) and Utkanten (2011) for GöteborgsOperans Danskompani.

 “A completely wonderful show”— SR Culture News